Explosive connectivity and mechanical rigidity in cubic lattice structures: Preliminaries and System Setup

 \subsection{The \textit{k}-Choice Achlioptas Process}

 Starting with the vertices in a 3D cubic lattice structure without any links, we study the change in connectivity and rigidity of the system if we progressively add the links based on either of the two host models.
 In particular, we are interested in how the choice of the links and the type of the host model affect the rigidity and connectivity throughout the entire process.
 In this study, we will consider both adding the links stochastically and via an Achlioptas process (see \Cref{fig:process} for an illustration).
+In each discrete time step, the parameter $k$ represents the number of randomly sampled options from which one optimal choice is made.

 Below, we define the core selection mechanism based on component sizes.

 \begin{definition}[Product score] At any step $t$ of a graph evolution process, let $G^{t-1}$ be the current graph.
 For any candidate edge $e=\{u,v\}$ not yet in $G^{t-1}$, its \textit{product score} is defined as